Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 Families are complex.
 Navigating that complexity requires frameworks (such as those outlined in this article).
 It also requires dialog and the collective development of beliefs, perspectives and principles that guide the actions of the family.

-To establish a productive family culture, leaders of the family find ways to facilitate accountability systems for appropriate behavior within the family.
+Often families contain a confusing array of conflicting beliefs, values and roles.
+To establish a productive family culture, leaders of the family find ways to facilitate accountability systems for appropriate behavior.
 Family meetings and policies help to create a cadence of consistency that can align the family.

-Families that flourish systematically plan for transition as a culturally embedded process of their learning family culture.
-This planning allows family leaders and their advisors to play a proactive long game so they’re not just tactically reducing estate taxes (which are not the greatest threat to wealth), but strategically matching the structures created to the individuals who are inheriting the wealth.
-The goal of planning shifts from merely saving taxes to matching the capacities and capabilities of beneficiaries (failure to do so can cause wealth to disappear).
+Family leaders who plan for transition as a culturally embedded process serve the long-term interests of their family much more effectively than those who don’t.
+This planning allows you and your advisor to play a proactive long game so that you are not only tactically reducing estate taxes (which are not the greatest threat to wealth), but strategically matching the structures you are creating to the capacities, capabilities and true needs of the people who are inheriting the wealth.
+The goal of your planning shifts from merely saving taxes to creating structures that are much more likely to survive the test of time.

 In this first pathway, each heir receives some fixed amount and the balance goes to taxes or to charity.
-This pathway has been noted to result in the disappearance of the wealth within a generation or two.
-Typically, such plans arise from concerns about enabling entitlement among children or not wanting to saddle children with the complexities of trusts and entity management.
+This pathway usually results in the disappearance of the wealth within a generation or two— which is precisely what the person setting up the plan intends..
+Typically, such plans arise from a desire to create self-sufficiency in future generations and concerns about enabling entitlement among children.
+It can also be motivated by a desire not to saddle children and grandchildren with the complexities of trusts and entity management.

 Metaphor: In explaining these strategies, we use the analogy of the goose that lays the golden eggs.
 In division, the eggs are given to the children and the goose (or bulk of accumulated capital) goes to charity or the government.